Carter lake is located west of Berthoud, Colorado and managed by Larimer County Parks.

 Features of the Dive Site

-Water: This is a common fishing area, there is a lot of line that can catch a fin, regulator or dive gear.
+Water: Long line fishing will be found here, usually with connected bottom-bouncers and walleye rigs.
 Bring a cutting tool and remain calm if you are caught.
 Also, fishing gear that you pick up may hooks still attached, which can puncture fingers, dry suits and dry gloves.
-Paddleboards, kayaks and canoes can represent dangers on your ascent, as many are not well-informed of the vessel regulations and become curious about your buoy.
+High traffic area outside no wake zone, WATCH YOUR ASCENT and only ascend under a buoy.

 What to Bring